 Jesus said in Matthew 7:6, “Do not give dogs what is holy, and do not throw your pearls before pigs, lest they trample them underfoot and turn to attack you.”
-So there seems to be a kind of hardness and resistance and cynical attitude that you should not share the most precious truths with.
+So there seems to be a kind of hardness, and resistance, and cynical attitude that you should not share the most precious truths with.
 People are so utterly hard and cynical that they will only trample your gospel words under their feet.
 How do we know when that is?
-I mean Paul spoke to people who then threw him in prison and chanted songs for two hours to false gods.
+I mean, Paul spoke to people who then threw him in prison and chanted songs for two hours to false gods (Acts 19:34).
 That is a lot of trampling going on in response to Paul’s preaching.
-And Jesus spoke and people killed him.
+And Jesus spoke, and people killed him.
 That is trampling the pearl of great price.

-So in the one case we don’t have to pray for certain hardened sinners.
-In the other case we shouldn’t give holy things to the certain hardened sinners.
+So in the one case, we don’t have to pray for certain hardened sinners.
+In the other case, we shouldn’t give holy things to certain hardened sinners.
 And when does that apply?
 I don’t know.
-But it may be that just knowing that such situations exist will help us by the Holy Spirit discern when we are in one.
+But it may be that just knowing that such situations exist will help us by the Holy Spirit to discern when we are in one.

 “I have never come to a situation where I have said: That person is beyond my prayers.”